Kamikaze-Kiwi/S3-Portfolio/research-security.md

 ## How can we make it take longer for a hacker to attempt a password?

 To make it take longer for a hacker to attempt each password, we can increase the time it takes to compile the hash.
 We are already doing this by using a hashing algorithm that takes relatively long, but this is not enough to stop brute force hackers, especially as hardware gets faster and cheaper.
 To make it take even longer, we can repeat the hashing process multiple times, so after hashing the password, we will hash this hash again, and we will continue doing this until the hashing process takes long enough.
 If a hashing function normally takes about 0.1 seconds to execute, that means a hacker can test 10 passwords per second.
 If I do it with 10 iterations instead, the hacker can only test 1 password per second.
 The more iterations I do, the safer the passwords will be.
 But I have to find a balance between blocking hackers and giving the users a fast-working application.
 I personally went with 10 iterations as I found that it takes about a 800 ms (on my hardware) which seems like a good compromise.
-When hardware gets better in the future I can always increase the iterations.
+When hardware gets better in the future it is always possible to increase the iterations.

 ## How can we increase the amount of possible password combinations the hacker will need to try?